jmcarpenter2/parfit/README.md

 2. Be sure to specify ALL parameters in the ParameterGrid, even the ones you are not searching over.

 3. For example usage, see parfit_ex.ipynb.
 Each function is well-documented in the .py file.
 In Jupyter Notebooks, you can see the docs by pressing Shift+Tab(x3).
-Also, the documentation is listed below.
+Also, check out the complete documentation [here](docs/documentation.md)

 4. This package is designed for use with sklearn machine learning models, but in theory will work with any model that has a .fit(X,y) function.
 Furthermore, the sklearn scoring metrics are typically used, but any function that reads in two vectors and returns a score will work.

 5. The plotScores() function will only work for up to a 3D parameterGrid object.
 That is, you can only view the scores of a grid varying over 1-3 parameters.
 Other parameters which do not vary can still be set, and you can still train and scores models over a higher dimensional grid.

-check out the complete documentation [here](docs/documentation.md)